Changelog

 Current public status

 Section titled “Current public status”The recommended starting point remains the uniform Cartesian Yee RF/FDTD lane.
-Non-uniform mesh, distributed execution, Floquet/Bloch, SBP-SAT subgridding, coaxial/advanced ports, and inverse-design extensions are visible in the docs as experimental or under active validation.
+Public guides emphasize maintained workflows and bounded port-family envelopes.

-Section titled “Recent main-branch direction”- Public docs now separate the recommended default lane from experimental lanes.
+Section titled “Documentation direction”- Public docs lead with the recommended default lane and bounded port-family evidence envelopes.

 - Current examples are routed through maintained paths such as

-examples/crossval/05_patch_antenna.py,examples/crossval/11_waveguide_port_wr90.py,examples/nonuniform_patch_demo.py, andexamples/inverse_design/multilayer_ar_coating.py. - S-parameter documentation now emphasizes matching the calculator to the port family: lumped/wire, MSL, waveguide, or experimental coaxial/Floquet workflows.
+examples/crossval/05_patch_antenna.py,examples/crossval/11_waveguide_port_wr90.py,examples/nonuniform_patch_demo.py, andexamples/inverse_design/multilayer_ar_coating.py. - S-parameter documentation emphasizes matching the calculator to the port family: lumped/wire, MSL, waveguide, or bounded coaxial line reflection.

 v1.6 line

-Section titled “v1.6 line”- Continued work on non-uniform mesh workflows, distributed execution, and differentiable design loops.
+Section titled “v1.6 line”- Continued work on differentiable design loops and validation-boundary reporting.

-- Added clearer feature-boundary wording so advanced lanes are not presented as the default public path.
+- Added clearer feature-boundary wording so repository code outside the documented support scope is not presented as the default public path.

 - Improved port and observable APIs for selected RF workflows.